geonaut/Vagrant-VM-puphpet-zf2-14.04/README.md

 ### VBox Guest Additions

 * To keep on top of the guest additions, there is the VBGuest plugin.
-To use it, simply type vagrant ``` plugin install vagrant-vbguest ``` and the plugin should take care of the rest.
+To use it, simply type ``` vagrant plugin install vagrant-vbguest ``` (on the host, not the guest) and the plugin should take care of the rest.
 You might need to update the version of the gust additions ISO in your vbox instance.

 ## Notes